EntrustCorporation/pasmcli/README.md

 1. The pasmcli requires Entrust KeyControl version 5.2 or later.
 2. The Secrets Vault must be created by the KeyControl Vault Administrator.
-3. To manage the Secrets Vault using the pasmcli, you must be the admin for that Secrets Vault and have the login URL for the same.
+3. To manage the Secrets Vault using the pasmcli, you must be the admin for that Secrets Vault and have the login API URL for the same.
-4. All users authorized to access the Secrets Vault can use the pasmcli with the login URL.
+4. All users authorized to access the Secrets Vault can use the pasmcli with the login API URL of that Vault (example format: https://\<csp-vault-ip>/vault/1.0/Login/\<vault-id>/)

 ## Releases